 - Using this medicine while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you are breastfeeding, or if you have a recent heart attack, heart disease, kidney disease, liver disease, bleeding problems, bone problems, epilepsy or seizures, low sodium in the blood, narrow angle glaucoma, or a history of mania or drug abuse.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, bone problems, epilepsy or seizures, heart disease, high blood pressure, low sodium in the blood, glaucoma, or a history of heart attack, stroke, or mania.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

-- This medicine may increase the risk of bone fractures.
+- This medicine may increase the risk of broken bones.
 Tell your doctor if you have unexplained bone pain, tenderness, swelling, or bruising.
-Also, ask your doctor about ways to keep your bones strong to help prevent fractures.

 Possible Side Effects While Using This Medicine